osmdatar/rev-response/doc/resp1.md

 1. `NULL` assignment in function def rather than verbose re-def of `missing -> NULL`: Already [done](https://github.com/osmdatar/osmdata/commit/b0d304c7722553fdb983d242c6032b1875a74d4f); thanks!
-3. Message produced on `quiet = TRUE` - yep, ought not to have been there and has already been removed.
+3. Message produced on `quiet = TRUE` - agreed, ought not to have been there and has already been removed.
-4. Return of `osmdata_sp` - yeah, you're right, that was an inappropriate mis-interpretation of `sp`, and has already been rectified.  `osmdata` objects nevertheless remain divided into the two respective `osmdata` types of `lines / multilines` and `polygons / multipolygons`, with `sp` forms now
+4. Return of `osmdata_sp` - agreed: an inappropriate
+   mis-interpretation of `sp`, and has already been rectified.  `osmdata` objects nevertheless remain divided into the two respective `osmdata` types of `lines / multilines` and `polygons / multipolygons`, with `sp` forms now